 Get to Know the SLT Members

-Lynn Loftus is married to Stephen, and has two children and two grandchildren.
+Lynn Loftus is married to Stephen, and has two children and three grandchildren.
 She taught at St. Celestine School for seventeen years and St. William School for three years.
 She earned her BA from Northeastern Illinois University and her Masters in Education from Dominican.
-She has been a St. Mother Theodore Guerin parishioner for one year and a St. Celestine parishioner for 30 years prior.
+She has been a St. Mother Theodore Guerin parishioner for four years and a St. Celestine parishioner for 30 years prior.

-Sheila Klich is beginning her second year as principal of St. Celestine School.
-She has 24 years of experience in schools in the Archdiocese of Chicago.
+Sheila Klich is the principal of St. Celestine School.
+She has 25 years of experience in schools in the Archdiocese of Chicago.
 She has a Bachelor’s degree in Elementary Education from DePaul University, a Master’s degree in Teaching Reading from Northeastern Illinois University, and a Master’s degree in Educational Leadership from the University of Notre Dame.
 She has also done Certificate work through Loyola University’s All Are Welcome Program, which focuses upon inclusive education in Catholic Schools.She lives with her family in the Schorsch Village neighborhood.
 Her family includes her husband, Mark; her daughter, Riley; and her tuxedo cat, Dante.
 She enjoys reading, running, and Notre Dame Football.

 Kim Hagerty graduated from St. Juliana grammar school, St. Scholastica High School, the University of Illinois at Chicago, and has a Masters in Counseling from Northeastern Illinois University.
-Married to Patrick (now a Sunday bus driver!), they have had three children and are grandparents of four.
+Married to Patrick (now a Catechist!), they have had three children and are grandparents of four.
 Kim is the Director of Evangelization and the parish bulletin editor.
-She and Pat have been parishioners of St. Mother Guerin for a year and a half, and before that, of St. Celestine and St. Pascal.
+She and Pat have been parishioners of St. Mother Guerin for four years, and before that, of St. Celestine and St. Pascal.